Instructor: Christopher Neils

 Lecture: Monday 11:30 – 12:20

-This course introduces a variety of techniques for real-time data acquisition, processing, and output, and allows students to implement the desired operations using software (LabView) or firmware (e.g. Arduino) interfaces.
+Description: This course introduces a variety of techniques for real-time data acquisition, processing, and output, and allows students to implement the desired operations using software (LabView) or firmware (e.g. Arduino) interfaces.
 One lecture hour per week briefly presents sensor and data I/O options, applications, and underlying mathematics.
-In a weekly two-hour lab section, students will create LabView programs that use the computer as an oscilloscope and function generator, force and motion sensing system, feedback controller, and digital input/output interface.
-The quarter ends with exercises in programming an Arduino board via its command-line interface as well as via LabView.
-Prerequisites: BIOEN 316 or equivalent knowledge of frequency-domain analysis and filtering; familiarity with the basic programming techniques in any high-level language such as Python, C/C++, MATLAB, or Java.
+In a weekly two-hour lab section, students create LabView programs that use the computer as an oscilloscope and function generator, force and motion sensing system, feedback controller, and digital input/output interface.
+The quarter ends with exercises in programming an Arduino board via its command-line interface.
+Prerequisites: BIOEN 316 or equivalent knowledge of frequency-domain analysis and filtering; familiarity with the basic programming techniques in any high -level language such as Python, C/C++, MATLAB, or Java.
 Two credits.

 Prerequisite courses: BIOEN 316 or equivalent.